Religious violence in India: Ancient India

 Ancient text Ashokavadana, a part of the Divyavadana, mention a non-Buddhist in Pundravardhana drew a picture showing the Buddha bowing at the feet of Nirgrantha Jnatiputra (identified with Mahavira, 24th Tirthankara of Jainism).
-On complaint from a Buddhist devotee, Ashoka, the Maurya Emperor of India, issued an order to arrest him, and subsequently, another order to kill all the Ājīvikas in Pundravardhana.
-Around 18,000 followers of the Ajivika sect were executed as a result of this order.
+On complaint from a Buddhist devotee, Ashoka, the Maurya Emperor of India, issued an order to arrest him, and subsequently, another order to kill all the Jains in Pundravardhana.
+Around 18,000 followers of the Jain sect were executed as a result of this order.
 Sometime later, another Nirgrantha follower in Pataliputra drew a similar picture.
 He was burnt alive with his entire family in their house under the orders of Ashoka.
 He also announced an award of one dinara (silver coin) for the head of a Nirgrantha.
 According to Ashokavadana, as a result of this order, his own brother, Vitashoka, was mistaken for a heretic and killed by a cowherd.
 Their ministers advised that "this is an example of the suffering that is being inflicted even on those who are free from desire" and that he "should guarantee the security of all beings".
 After this, Ashoka stopped giving orders for executions.
 According to K. T. S. Sarao and Benimadhab Barua, stories of persecutions of rival sects by Ashoka appear to be a clear fabrication arising out of sectarian propaganda.

 The Divyavadana (divine stories), an anthology of Buddhist mythical tales on morals and ethics, many using talking birds and animals, was written in about 2nd century AD.
 In one of the stories, the razing of stupas and viharas is mentioned with Pushyamitra.
 This has been historically mapped to the reign of Emperor Pushyamitra of the Shunga Empire about 400 years before Divyavadana was written.
 Archeological remains of stupas have been found in Deorkothar that suggest deliberate destruction, conjectured to be one mentioned in Divyavadana about Pushyamitra.
 It is unclear when the Deorkothar stupas were destroyed, and by whom.
 The fictional tales of Divyavadana is considered by scholars as being of doubtful value as a historical record.
 Moriz Winternitz, for example, stated, "these legends [in the Divyāvadāna] scarcely contain anything of much historical value".

 Medieval India

+The Battle of Thanesar between rival Hindu ascetics, with Mughal forces intervening.
+Pressures from Hindu–Muslim conflicts led to the formation of militant Hindu ascetic orders.

 There is a tendency among some historians to view the Muslim conquests and Muslim empires as a prolonged period of violence against Hindu culture, with Will Durant calling the Muslim conquest of India "probably the bloodiest story in history."

 Following his quest for Jihad against the infidels of India, Mahmud of Ghazni not only ruined the Somnath temple and plundered its treasures but also killed every devotee present in the town.

-Mughal Empire

-The reign of Aurangzeb (1658-1707) witnessed one of the strongest campaigns of religious violence in the Mughal Empire's history.
-Aurangzeb is a controversial figure in modern India, often remembered as a "vile oppressor of Hindus".
-During his rule Aurangzeb expanded the Mughal Empire, conquering much of southern India through long bloody campaigns against non-Muslims.
-He forcibly converted Hindus to Islam and destroyed Hindu temples.